UW Logo

-The challenges for traditional manufacturing, agriculture and service industries are to benefit the rise of the new economy.
-Businesses of all types must marshal their knowledge, skills and creativity to improve their products and services, and raise their productivity to remain competitive.
+The challenges for traditional manufacturing, agriculture, and service industries are to benefit from the rise of the new economy.

 Measuring Competitiveness with Meaningful Indicators